 BA, Mass Communication, Louisiana State University

-Alicia Jasmin is a native of New Orleans with expertise in higher education, marketing, strategic communications, and community relations.
+Alicia Jasmin, a New Orleans native, boasts a rich background in higher education, marketing, strategic communications, and community relations.

-From 2007-2019 Alicia held several roles in the Tulane University Office of Marketing and Communications where she helped shape the university brand and promoted positive university messaging.
-In her last position at Tulane as the Assistant Director for News, she played a major role in upholding the university’s reputation through the daily management of external university news.
+From 2007-2019, she made impactful contributions to Tulane University's Office of Marketing and Communications, shaping the university's brand and driving positive messaging.
+As Assistant Director for News, she safeguarded the university's reputation through daily management of external news.

-Alicia holds a Master’s in Public Administration from the University of New Orleans and a Bachelor’s in Mass Communication from Louisiana State University in Baton Rouge.
-From 2010-2018 she served as an adjunct professor in the Tulane Department of Communication where she taught hundreds of undergraduate students through courses in News Writing and Interpersonal Communication.
+Alicia holds a Master’s in Public Administration from the University of New Orleans and a Bachelor’s in Mass Communication from Louisiana State University.
+She also imparted her expertise as an adjunct professor in Tulane's Department of Communication from 2010-2018, educating countless undergraduates in News Writing and Interpersonal Communication.